ellistev/tierzero/README.md

 # TierZero

-An AI agent that reads IT support tickets, searches a knowledge base of runbooks and procedures, and takes action -- posting a resolution, asking a clarifying question, or escalating with full context.
+AI-powered IT ticket resolution.
+Reads tickets, searches your runbooks, resolves or escalates -- no human in the loop.

-> **Tier 0** is the IT support level below Tier 1 -- fully automated, no human required.
+> **Tier 0** is the support level below Tier 1.
+Fully automated.
+No queue.
+No waiting.

 Built with **LangGraph** + **LangChain** + **ChromaDB** + **OpenAI**.

+---

+## Why

+Your L1 team spends 70% of their time on tickets that already have a documented fix.
+Password resets, VPN issues, disk cleanup -- the runbook exists, someone just has to read it and follow the steps.

+TierZero does that automatically:
+1. Reads the ticket
+2. Searches your knowledge base for the relevant procedure
+3. Either resolves it, asks a clarifying question, or escalates with full context

+Every action is auditable.
+Every decision includes reasoning.
+Confidence below threshold = automatic escalation to a human.
+The agent knows what it doesn't know.

+---

 ## How it works